 Low blood pressure: Occasionally, a larger-than-expected decrease in blood pressure occurs after taking azilsartan.
 In some cases, this happens after the first dose.
-It is more likely to occur if you take diuretics (water pills), have a reduced salt intake, are on dialysis, or are experiencing diarrhea or vomiting.
+It is more likely to occur if you take diuretics (water pills) such as aliskiren, have a reduced salt intake, are on dialysis, or are experiencing diarrhea or vomiting.
 Blood pressure should be monitored more often in these situations.
 If you have low blood pressure, are just starting this medication or are increasing the dose, move slowly from a reclining to an upright position to reduce the risk of dizziness.

 Pregnancy: Azilsartan should not be taken by pregnant women as it can cause harm to an unborn child.
 If you are planning to become pregnant, discuss alternative medications for blood pressure control with your doctor.
 If you become pregnant while taking this medication, stop taking it and tell your doctor at once.

 Breast-feeding: It is not known if azilsartan passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children.